Raymo111/kahoot-answer-bot/README.md

 # Kahoot Answer Bot
-A bot that takes the name or ID of a kahoot and gets a perfect score... with the username of your choosing.
+A bot that takes the name or ID of a kahoot and gets a perfect score with the nickname of your choosing.

 *This project was started by [reteps](https://github.com/reteps/kbot) but is has been broken for quite a while, so I forked it and made it work.*

 ## Features
+The program intercepts and pretends to be a kahoot client.
+After receiving quiz name from host, looks up answers for quiz and uses them.
 - Search by quiz name (requires login) or ID
 - 2FA compatible